acrlabs/simkube/README.md

 is available, and for Karpenter, a basic [KWOK provider](https://github.com/kubernetes-sigs/karpenter/tree/main/kwok) is used.
 Configuring these applications in your environment is beyond the scope of this documentation.

+If you intend to save metrics or data from a simulation, you will need to configure Prometheus with a [remote write endpoint](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).
+One option here is the [prom2parquet writer](https://github.com/acrlabs/prom2parquet).
+See [the docs](docs/sk-ctrl.md) for more information on how to set this up.

 ### Building

 To build all SimKube artifacts for the first time run: